ajwgeek/random-cargo/README.md

 # RandomCargo
-A simple script to randomize project order on Cargo Collective.
+A simple script to randomize project thumbnails on Cargo Collective.

 ## Table of Contents
  - [Requirements](#requirements)